fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 2. In Fleet, add a policy that failure to pass it will trigger the required installation.
-  Go to Policies tab --> Press the top right "Add policy" button. --> Click "create your own policy" --> Save --> Fill details in the Save modal and Save.
+  Go to Policies tab --> Press the top right "Add policy" button. --> Click "create your own policy" --> Save --> Fill in details in the Save modal and Save.

 ![Add New Policy](../website/assets/images/articles/automatic-software-install-add-new-policy.png)